3D Bioprinting Market Size, Share, and Growth Forecast for 2025 - 2032

 • In June 2024, Tethon 3D introduced the Bison Bio DLP 3D printer, developed in collaboration with the 3D printer manufacturer Carima, specifically designed for R&D applications in the medical field.

-• In June 2024, CTIBIOTECH, in collaboration with Sanofi, launched the SAFESKIN3D project aimed at creating flexible 3D bioprinted human skin models to predict the reactogenicity of vaccines, with a particular focus on the new generation of messenger RNA (mRNA) vaccines.
+• In June 2024, CTIBIOTECH, in collaboration with Sanofi, launched the SAFESKIN3D project, aimed at creating flexible 3D bioprinted human skin models to predict the reactogenicity of vaccines, with a particular focus on the new generation of messenger RNA (mRNA) vaccines.

-• In May 2024, BIO INX and Readily3D signed a partnership deal to enhance volumetric bioprinting with a cutting-edge Gel-MA based bioink, READYGEL INX©.
+• In May 2024, BIO INX and Readily3D signed a partnership deal to enhance volumetric bioprinting with a cutting-edge Gel-MA-based bioink, READYGEL INX©.

 • In May 2024, PrintBio, Inc. received FDA 510(k) clearance for 3DMatrix™, the first 3D-printed resorbable surgical mesh designed for soft tissue reinforcement in plastic and reconstructive surgery.

-3D Bioprinting Market Report Scope
+Global 3D Bioprinting Market Report Scope

-Report Attributes
+Report Attribute

 Details